-The GD-ROM (Gigabyte Disc Read Only Memory) is the optical media used by the Sega Dreamcast console (as opposed to a standard compact disc) and the Sega NAOMI, NAOMI 2, Triforce and Chihiro arcade systems.
+The GD-ROM (Gigabyte Disc Read Only Memory) is the optical media used by the Sega Dreamcast console (as opposed to a standard compact disc), as well as the Sega NAOMI, NAOMI 2, Triforce, and Chihiro arcade systems.
 GD-ROMs have the capability of holding a maximum of 1 GB of data, rather than the standard 650-700 MB of a CD.

 Developed by Yamaha, the GD-ROM is a proprietary format which works by packing the pits on the disc closer together to store more data.
 Along with more storage, the GD-ROMs provide an extra level of copy protection as they cannot be reproduced using a standard CD-Writer.